Consume NuGet packages

 Rider provides two algorithms for restoring NuGet packages:

-Normal — calls the standard NuGet restore mechanism, which can be slow, especially on .NET Core projects.
-It is available in the main menu ( ), in the NuGet quick list (Shift+Alt+N), and by clicking Restore on the NuGet window toolbar.
+Normal — calls the standard NuGet restore mechanism, which can be slow, especially on .NET projects.
+It is available in the main menu ( ), in the NuGet quick list Alt+Shift+N, and by clicking Restore on the NuGet window toolbar.

 Force — performs a number of heuristics to determine which packages should be restored.
-This algorithm works almost instantaneously, however there could be cases where it fails to restore some packages.
+The 'Force' algorithm works almost instantaneously, however there could be cases where it fails to restore some packages.

-We recommend to use this algorithm for large projects.
-It is available in the main menu ( ) or in the NuGet quick list (Shift+Alt+N).
+We recommend using force restore for large projects.
+It is available in the main menu () or in the NuGet quick list Alt+Shift+N.

 When you open a solution, Rider will automatically apply the 'Light' algorithm to restore missing packages.
 If necessary, you can change the auto-restore behaviour on the NuGet settings page, which you can also open by clicking NuGet Settings on the NuGet window toolbar.

-To upgrade the installed packages, click Upgrade all packages in Solution on the NuGet window toolbar and then optionally choose which packages should be upgraded.
+To upgrade the installed packages, click Upgrade Packages in Solution on the NuGet window toolbar and then choose which packages should be upgraded.

 Alternatively, you can select one of the installed packages in the left-hand side of the NuGet window choose the desired version in the right part, and then upgrade/downgrade specific projects to this package version.

-To find a NuGet package, use the search box and the list of Available packages, which appears under the list of Installed packages.
+To find a NuGet package, use the search field and the list of Available packages, which appears under the list of Installed packages.

 By default, Rider searches all available package sources, but you can limit the search scope using the corresponding selector: